vishvAsa/vedAH/meta/articles/keith/v2/SANSKRIT_INDEX.md

 6, 362.

-äghāra, butter libation, 319. aghṛni, epithet of Puşan,
+āghāra, butter libation, 319. aghṛni, epithet of Puṣan,

 107.